corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 # What is a CorDapp?

-This document:
+In this document, you will find:

-* Explains what a CorDapp is and what it does.
+* A breakdown of what a CorDapp is and what it does.
-* Defines CorDapp components and their functions.
+* Definitions of CorDapp components and their functions.
-* Gives an example of a CorDapp, so you can see how the components work together.
+* An example CorDapp, so you can see how the components work together.

 ## Summary